Tom Bosschaert

 The plan converts the building into a didactic tool that puts sustainability at the heart of education for generations of architects, introducing a unique in-building ecosystem that provides an inspiring environment, functional qualities and cost savings.

+On the steep slope of one of the edges of Toronto’s ravine system we created a place for contemplation, introspection and shared spiritual expression.
 A place with no prescribed belief, where people of all walks of life can experience what is sacred to them in their own way.

 The project introduces a unique ecological approach to its site, significantly contributing to the ecosystem of Toronto’s ravine system.